ezzatron/austenite/ENVIRONMENT.md

 > CDN to use when serving static assets

 This variable **MUST** be set to a non-empty **URL** value.
-If left undefined the application will print usage information to `STDERR` then exit with a non-zero exit code.
+If left undefined, the application will print usage information to `STDERR` then exit with a non-zero exit code.

 ```sh